-The situations of a child or parent will often change after entry of a final decree of divorce or other order requiring payment of child support.
-This article provides a discussion of when a court may modify the amount of child support an obligor is required to pay.
+The financial circumstances of a child or parent often change after entry of a final decree of divorce or other order requiring payment of child support.
+This article discusses when a court may modify the amount of child support an obligor must pay.

 Follow this link to learn more about the General Rules for Child Support.

-When reading the information below, remember that the “obligor” is the spouse required to pay child support and the “obligee” is the spouse receiving child support.
+When reading the information below, remember that the term “obligor” refers to the spouse required to pay child support and the term “obligee” refers to the spouse receiving child support.